fooltowise/fooltowise.github.io/_posts/2019-12-04-What-is-Financial-Independence.markdown

 I will assume that you are not a playing in the NBA, you did not win the lottery, you did not inherit from a wealthy distant uncle or what-not.

-Reaching FI is actually simple and can be summarized in three step:
+Reaching FI is actually simple and can be summarised in three step:

 1. Spend less than you earn
 2. Invest the difference in productive assets
 3. Repeat until these assets are producing enough income to cover your expenses.

 As I said, very simple, right?
 Simple, *but not easy*.
-Let's dig deaper into these steps...
+Let's dig deeper into these steps...